awsdocs/amazon-cloudfront-developer-guide/doc_source/field-level-encryption.md

 To get started, you must create an RSA key pair that includes a public key, so CloudFront can encrypt data, and a private key, so components at your origin can decrypt the fields that have been encrypted\.
 You can use OpenSSL or another tool to create a key pair\.
 The key size must be 2048 bits\.

-For example, if you're using OpenSSL, you can use the following command to generate a key pair with a length of 2048 bits and save it in the file `private_key.pem`:
+For example, if you’re using OpenSSL, you can use the following command to generate a key pair with a length of 2048 bits and save it in the file `private_key.pem`:

 ```
 openssl genrsa -out private_key.pem 2048